-If the harvest season closes early, snaq-and-release will be allowed for up to four days immediately following the harvest closure, but not to extend beyond May 21.
-If snadders have in possession their own unused and current year's paddlefish tag, they can shag but must release immediately any and all paddlefish snagged during the extended season.
-Snag-and-release will be open only in that area of the Missouri River starting on the north shore from the Confluence boat ramp then east (downstream) one-half mile. and that area of the Missouri River starting on the south shore from the Confluence with the Yellowstone River then east (downstream) one-half mile.
+If the harvest season closes early, snag-and-release will be allowed for up to seven days immediately following the harvest closure, but not to extend beyond May 21.
+If snaggers have in possession their own unused and current year's paddlefish tag, they can snag but must release immediately any and all paddlefish snagged during the extended season.
+Snag-and-release will be open only in that area of the Missouri River starting on the north shore from the Confluence boat ramp then east (downstream) to the pipeline crossing (river mile 1577), and on the south shore from the Confluence with the Yellowstone River then east (downstream) to the pipeline crossing (river mile 1577).
 No harvest of any paddlefish will be allowed during these days and all snagged fish must be released immediately.
 There is no limit on the number of fish that can be snagged during the day.
 The use or possession of a gaff on snag-and-release days is illegal.
+For the extended snag-and-release days only, hours are 7 a.m. to 9 p.m.
+CT.